randomtruffles/Dominion_League/_posts/2020-05-12-Season-40-Newsletter.markdown

 _Suggestions?_

-As a reminder, you can reply to this forum post with any reasonably-complete suggestions you would like the moderators to discuss at their next rules meeting, tentatively scheduled for the weekend of July 4-5, and we guarantee we will discuss and vote on your suggestion.
+As a reminder, you can reply to [the forum post](http://forum.dominionstrategy.com/index.php?topic=20349.0) with any reasonably-complete suggestions you would like the moderators to discuss at their next rules meeting, tentatively scheduled for the weekend of July 4-5, and we guarantee we will discuss and vote on your suggestion.
 (You can also still give feedback in the Returning Forms and through Town Halls as usual.)